-19. Creation of value supervised by a collaborative process that convects mathemat actors of a segment in interactive experiences to achieve common goals, which may include product klass process design, or active consumption 20.
-Co-creation means any set of collective shadivity.
-I.e. creativity that is shared by two or more people.
-The more individuals.
+19. Creation of value supported by a collaborative process that connects participant actors of a system in obtaintive ences to achieve common goals, which may include product idea, process design, or active consump 20.
+Co-creation means any act of objective creativity.
+I.e., creativity that is shared by two or more people.
+The collaborative development of new learning object together with expents and statistholders.